lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * Use of parameters aligned with corresponding updates in draft-ietf-ace-edhoc-oscore-profile.

-* The EAD item "Supported EDHOC application profiles" can be used only in a critical way.
+* EAD item "Supported EDHOC application profiles":

+  * It can be used only in a critical way.

+  * Improved semantics of ead_value.

 * Error handling: